emanueltameklo31/Windows-Server-Domain-Architecture-Lab/README.md

 ---

 ## 1) Downloads (one-time)

+⭐Goal: Prepare the virtualization and operating system resources required to simulate an enterprise Windows domain environment.

 1. Install **Oracle VirtualBox**
 2. Download ISOs:
    * **Windows Server 2019** You can use this link: https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019